nkapila6/nk/content/posts/c-scanf.md

   - "#cs6200"
 aliases:
 date: 2025-06-21
+draft: true
 ---

 # A beginners' guide away from scanf()

-Forked from The Wayback Machine - https://web.archive.org/web/20250417094758/https://sekrit.de/webdocs/c/beginners-guide-away-from-scanf.html
+Forked from The Wayback Machine - <https://web.archive.org/web/20250417094758/https://sekrit.de/webdocs/c/beginners-guide-away-from-scanf.html>

 This document is for you if you started to learn programmming in `C`.
 Chances are you follow a course and the method to read some input you were taught is to use the `scanf()` function.

 ## 0\.
 What's wrong with scanf()?

 Nothing.
 And, chances are, everything for your usecase.
-This document attempts to make you understand *why*.
+This document attempts to make you understand _why_.
 So here's the very first rule about `scanf()`:

 > **Rule 0:** Don't use `scanf()`.
 (Unless, you know **exactly** what you do.)

-But before presenting some alternatives for common usecases, let's elaborate a bit on the *knowing what you do* part.
+But before presenting some alternatives for common usecases, let's elaborate a bit on the _knowing what you do_ part.

 ## 1\.
 I want to read a number from the user

-Here is a *classic* example of `scanf()` use (and, misuse) in a beginner's program:
+Here is a _classic_ example of `scanf()` use (and, misuse) in a beginner's program:

 ```C
 #include <stdio.h>